Underwood-Inc/rituals/docs/README_MOD.md

-# Totem Rituals - Fabric Mod
+# Rituals - Fabric Mod

 **Fire Sacrifice Edition - Auto-Installing Mod Version**

-This is the **Fabric mod** version of Totem Rituals.
+This is the **Fabric mod** version of Rituals.
 It automatically installs the datapack and resourcepack when you add the mod to your mods folder - no manual installation required!

 ---